zeal18/transform/docs/source/transformers/own-transformations.rst

 .. warning:: While it looks reasonably, it will not work as expected :(

-Chimney's macro, before trying to derive any transformer, tries to find instance of required transformer in implicit scope.
+The Transform's macro, before trying to derive any transformer, tries to find instance of required transformer in implicit scope.
 Unfortunately, it will pick ``userV2toV2``, because types match, this value is marked as implicit and is available in macro expansion scope.
 Depending